dgroomes/stackoverflow-look-back/README.md

       code has components that run in all contexts: background scripts, popup scripts, content scripts, and the web page.
 * `web-extension-framework/`
-    * EXPERIMENTAL and WORK IN PROGRESS
-    * The code in this directory implements a general-purpose browser extension framework.
-It depends on the lower-level `rpc-framework` (todo: or should it not?).
-The main value proposition of this framework is the heavy lifting it does in regards to injecting code into the web page and orchestrating the lifecycle timing.
+    * The code in this directory implements an RPC-centric browser extension framework.
+It depends on the lower-level `rpc-framework`.
-    * A program design rule for this framework is to never support serializing/deserializing code and using `eval()`.
     * For more information, see [Web Extension Framework](#web-extension-framework)
 * `util/`
     * Miscellaneous utility code that is not specific to the *Look Back Tool*.